 No. Some master’s degree programmes have taken the policy further than others.
 This is due in part to the fact that some master’s degree programmes attract many more potential students than there are places available.
 The Executive Board may establish a fixed quota for admissions to certain master’s programmes.
 This may mean that students who are eligible are not admitted.
 These programmes are more selective because more students need to be turned down.

 How can you best prepare for the admission process?

 You should do the following ahead of time:

-- Familiarise yourself with the programme’s subject matter (review the curriculum and course descriptions and explore future employment opportunities).
+- Familiarise yourself with the subject matter of the programme (review the curriculum and course descriptions and explore future employment opportunities).

 - Consider whether the programme matches your talents and ambitions.

-- Investigate whether you meet the admission criteria and, if you don’t, what remedial efforts are required.
+- Investigate whether you meet the admission criteria and, if not, which remedial efforts are required.

-Utrecht University’s vision on education and admission to graduate programmes is laid down in our Utrecht University Education Guidelines (pdf, 166 kB).
+Utrecht University’s vision for education and admission to graduate programmes is set out in the Utrecht University Education Guidelines (pdf, 166 kB).